PeterDrake/sky/pipeline_and_directories.md

    1. The TSI mask has these same changes; also the sun is removed and each green pixel is replaced with the color of the nearest non-green pixel.
 4. Subdivide timestamps into training, validation, and test sets.
-5. Calculate FSC for each TSI mask.
+5. Count opaque, thin, and clear pixels for each TSI mask.
+6. Compute 15-minute averages of fractional sky cover.
+7. Collate these with ceilometer cloud fractions.

 ## Train the Model